Get Involved

 Civil Dialogue Faculty Teaching and Research Grants

-• Civil Dialogue Faculty Teaching and Research Grants are available to support full-time faculty of any rank and discipline with up to $5,000 in funding for expenses that contribute to and expand upon the civil dialogue initiative.
-Grants are intended to strengthen student skill-building to engage in meaningful dialogue across differences, provide opportunities for students to put these skills into practice, support faculty in the development of relevant pedagogical approaches, contribute to research on civil dialogue, and more.
+Grants are intended to strengthen student skill-building to engage in meaningful dialogue across difference, provide opportunities for students to put these skills into practice, support faculty in the development of relevant pedagogical approaches, contribute to research on civil dialogue, and more.

-• Allowable expenses include but are not limited to: supplies or materials for events, research stipends, research participant incentives, honoraria for speakers, training expenses, travel or field trip expenses, and more.
+Allowable expenses include but are not limited to: supplies or materials for events, research stipends, research participant incentives, honoraria for speakers, training expenses, travel or field trip expenses and more.

-• Grants applications are accepted on a rolling basis.
-To apply, complete .
+are accepted on a rolling basis.

-• For more information, contact Alison Twang, PhD, director, Center for Civic Engagement at atwang@binghamton.edu
+For more information, contact Alison Twang, PhD, director, Center for Civic Engagement at atwang@binghamton.edu